stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

     |     data     |
      --------------

-A multi-tenant application by contrast is a single application that can service _multiple_ organizations _simultaneously_.
+A multi-tenant SaaS application by contrast is a single application that can service _multiple_ organizations _simultaneously_.
 In these applications, each organization is referred to as a **tenant**.

 Just like in an apartment building, although there is a single building, there may be multiple _tenants_, each with their own apartment in the building.
-Similarly, a multi-tenant software application needs to ensure that each Tenant has its own private space that cannot be seen or interfered with by other Tenants: when Tenant A's users use the application, they cannot see Tenant B's data, and vice versa.
+Similarly, a multi-tenant SaaS application needs to ensure that each Tenant or customer organization has its own private space that cannot be seen or interfered with by other Tenants/Organizations: when Organization A's users access the application, they cannot see Organization B's data, and vice versa.
+In this guide - and elsewhere in Stormpath documentation - "tenant" refers to the data partition specific to a customer organization.

-To ensure data separation, a multi-tenant application typically partitions each tenant's data virtually, so that the data is cleanly segmented in the data store.
-This means a multi-tenant application architecture looks something like this:
+To ensure data separation, a multi-tenant SaaS application typically partitions each tenant's data virtually, so that the data is cleanly segmented in the data store.
+This means a multi-tenant SaaS application architecture looks something like this:

             Application
                  |